Ono no Imoko

 Ono was then appointed envoy to Sui for a second time in the fall of 608 and accompanied Pei Shiqing on his return trip to China.
 Ono returned to Japan from his second mission in 609 and then largely disappeared from the historical record.
 Ono no Imoko is often cited as an example of an official who achieved promotion under the new meritorious Twelve Level Cap and Rank System implemented by Prince Shōtoku in 603.
 When Ono first appeared in the historical record and was appointed envoy to Sui, his rank was listed as Greater Propriety (5th rank), but he was later promoted to the top rank of Greater Virtue, largely due to his successful missions to the Sui court.

-Ono no Imoko's family was notable for linguistics and scholarship, and the descendants of the family include Ono no Komachi, beautiful female poet; Ono no Takamura, poet and scholar; and Ono no Michikaze, calligrapher.
+Ono no Imoko's family was notable for linguistics and scholarship, and the descendants of the family include waka poet Ono no Komachi, poet and scholar Ono no Takamura, and calligrapher Ono no Michikaze.